 Heroic nurse saves blood-soaked boy's life after he was hit by runaway speedboat

-Julie Burkitt was on holiday in Greece when she saw the horrific accident and leapt into the sea to rescue the seven-year-old and perform CPR
+she saw the horrific accident and leapt into the sea to rescue the

-The highly trained medic, who worked in A&E for 27 years, described how she was enjoying a quiet drink on Tsvilli beach when the unmanned six-seater speedboat came hurtling towards the shore.
+for 27 years, described how she was enjoying a quiet drink on Tsvilli

 She said: “I could not believe what I was seeing, working in A&E you always see the aftermath but never the accident.

-“I could see exactly what was about to happen but could do nothing about it and the boat smacked into a seven-year-old Greek child who was swimming near the beach.
+could see exactly what was about to happen but could do nothing about

-“My training took over and I leapt into the sea, taking him from his mother’s arms covered in blood to make sure I could do everything I could to keep him alive.”
+the sea, taking him from his mother’s arms covered in blood to make sure

-Brave Julie, herself a proud mum of eight, performed CPR on the terribly injured boy keeping him alive and later directed local paramedics who arrived at the scene.
+herself a proud mum of eight, performed CPR on the terribly injured boy

 The boy, who has not been named, was flown to Athens where he is currently in critical condition.

-The accident happened on the Greek island Zante
+The accident happened on the Greek island Zante Julie said: “I was not happy with some of the techniques

-“The mum was in hysterics but I managed to soothe her and in the end her family and friends were thanking me for coming to their aid.
+I managed to soothe her and in the end her family and friends were

-“But that is what I have been trained to do, it was surreal to see it all happen in front of me, but my training just kicked in and I knew I had to help that child.
+to see it all happen in front of me, but my training just kicked in and I

 “All that matters now is that he recovers and everyone is just praying that he does.”

-“It wasn’t just that he’d been injured, he’d been face down in the water for some time.
+in the water for some time.
 I just kept whispering to him to wake up.
-I’ve got eight kids myself so it was difficult to see a little child like that.

 “At work I’ve got my colleagues around me and all the equipment, but it was just me, on a beach”.